jthalalaios/hello_world/README.md

       d) composer update
       e) php vendor/bin/phinx migrate

-3. If the phixn.php files does not exit type the command: php vendor/bin/phinx init
+3. If the phinx.php file does not exist, type the command: php vendor/bin/phinx init but you need to configurate the file for the mysql driver.
 4. Run the migration with the command : php vendor/bin/phinx migrate
 5. The hello_world project can be run with the command: php bin/console HelloWorld 1000 200
 6) Note: All above commands need to be run inside the php-hello_world container